Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 4. The Graduate

 The Graduate is designed with a retro, collegiate theme close to the University of Arizona.
-Rooms are quirky and colorful, with nods to the universityโs history.
-The hotelโs lobby, which features vintage dรฉcor, is a favorite photo spot.
+Rooms are quirky and colorful, with nods to the university’s history.
+The hotel’s lobby, featuring vintage décor, is a popular spot for photos.

-Youโll find a rooftop bar and pool with great views of Tucson.
-This hotel is perfect for university visitors or those who enjoy a youthful and lively atmosphere.
-Plus, itโs in a prime location for exploring downtown Tucson.
+You’ll find a rooftop bar and pool with great views of Tucson.
+This hotel is ideal for university visitors or those seeking a youthful and lively atmosphere.
+Plus, it’s in a prime location for exploring downtown Tucson.

 6. El Conquistador, Hilton